SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa.md

 -   *Start –* runs the defined seasonal adjustment process.
 The item is active when some of the series included into SA-Processing window are unprocessed**.**

 -   *Refresh* – refresh a process with new data.
 Option is active when the previously saved workspace is opened and a relevant multi-document opened.
-For description of the *Refresh* options refer to 3.2.2.3.
+For description of the *Refresh* options refer to the [*Revision policies*](../case-studies/revision.html) section.

 -   *Accept* – for a time series marked in the *SA-Processing* window this option sets the *Quality* value to *Accepted*.
 This option is helpful when the user wishes to indicate the series for which the results have been reviewed and accepted by the user.